New Student Check-in

 You can complete the Check-In process in myIO.

 - Students in F-1 and J-1 status can complete a portion of the check-in process prior to arrival.
-Registration bars will be waived at that time.
+Registration holds will be waived at that time.

 - After arriving in Austin, all students can complete the Check-In process in myIO.
-After completing the Check-In process the International registration bar will be removed.
+After completing the Check-In process the International registration hold will be removed.

 When will the check-in process be available?